-What does it take to find music industry internships that will help launch your career in the right direction?
+What does it take to find music industry internships/jobs that will help launch your career in the right direction?
 We asked a panel of three highly knowledegable professionals for their advice on finding “right fit” internships and parlaying them into jobs.

 * Nicole Hennessey is a graphic designer and Director of Communications for the Music Business Association (Music Biz, formerly NARM), where she also manages the association’s interns.
 Music Biz is a non-profit organization of music retailers, distributors, and others involved in physical, digital, mobile and other forms of music distribution.